 Contracting Parties to the London Convention and London Protocol have developed international guidance (or guidelines) to assist national authorities responsible for regulating ocean dumping in meeting their obligations under the two instruments.
 The guidelines contain step-by-step procedures to evaluate wastes and other matter being considered for ocean dumping, including waste prevention audits, assessment of alternatives to ocean dumping, waste characterization, assessment of potential adverse environmental effects of dumping, disposal site selection, and monitoring and permitting procedures.
-Specific Guidelines have been developed for the assessment of the materials listed on Annex I of the London Protocol.
-The Guidelines are available on the London Convention/London Protocol website, and the publications can be obtained from IMO Publishing.

 The London Convention and London Protocol prohibit the dumping of wastes with more than de minimis levels of radioactivity.
 Contracting Parties to the London Convention have developed guidance for evaluating materials to determine if they contain de minimis levels of radionuclides.